-- 1. The AGM is being convened, and will be held, by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020. - 2.
-Due to the current COVID-19 restriction orders in Singapore, members will not be able to attend the AGM in person.
-Members will be able to watch the proceedings of the AGM through a "live" webcast via their mobile phones, tablets or computers or listen to these proceedings through a "live" audio feed via telephone.
-In order to do so, members who wish to watch the "live" webcast or listen to the "live" audio feed must pre-register by 9:30 A.M. on 28 April 2021, at https://complete-corp.com/qtvascular-agmegm/.
-Following authentication of their status as members, authenticated members will receive email instructions on how to access the webcast and audio feed of the proceedings of the AGM by 2:00 p.m. on 28 April 2021.
-Members who do not receive an email by 12:00 p.m. on 29 April 2021 should contact the Company's polling agent, by email at qtvascular-agm-egm@complete-corp.com. - 3.
-Persons holding Shares through relevant intermediaries who wish to participate in the AGM via webcast should contact their relevant intermediaries through which they hold such Shares as soon as possible in order for the necessary arrangements to be made for their participation in the AGM.
+- 1. The AGM is being convened, and will be held, by electronic means pursuant to: - (a) the Covid-19 (Temporary Measures) Act 2020 which enables the Minister for Law by order to prescribe alternative arrangements for listed companies in Singapore to, inter alia, conduct general meetings, either wholly or partly, by electronic communication, video conferencing, teleconferencing or other electronic means; - (b) the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 which sets out the alternative arrangements in respect of, inter alia, general meetings of companies; - (c) the joint statement by the Accounting and Corporate Regulatory Authority, Monetary Authority of Singapore and Singapore Exchange Regulation of 13 April 2020 (and subsequently updated on 27 April 2020, 22 June 2020, 1 October 2020 and 4 February 2022) which provides guidance on the conduct of general meetings amid the evolving Covid-19 situation. - 2.
+Due to the current COVID-19 restriction orders in Singapore, shareholders will not be able to attend the AGM in person.
+Shareholders will be able to participate in the AGM through: - (a) observing and/or listening to the AGM proceedings via "live" audio-visual webcast or "live" audio-only stream via their mobile phones, tablets or computers; and - (b) voting at the AGM (i) "live" by the shareholders themselves or their duly appointed proxy(ies) (other than the Chairman of the Meeting) via electronic means; or (ii) by appointing the Chairman of the Meeting as proxy to vote on their behalf at the AGM.

+In order to do so, shareholders should pre-register themselves or, where applicable, their appointed proxy(ies) for the AGM at the pre-registration website by 9.30 a.m. on 27 April 2022, at https://registration.ryt-poll.com/home/index/qtvascular-agm.
+Following authentication of their status as shareholders, authenticated shareholders will receive email instructions on how to access the "live" audio-visual webcast and "live" audio-only stream of the proceedings of the AGM by 12.00 p.m. on 28 April 2022.
+Shareholders who do not receive an email by 12.00 p.m. on 28 April 2022 should contact the Company's polling agent, by email at qtvascular-agm@ryt-poll.com.

+SRS Investors are to approach their respective SRS Operators to submit their votes by at least seven (7) working days before the AGM.

-4. Members who pre-register to watch the "live" webcast or listen to the "live" audio feed may also submit questions relating to the resolutions to be tabled for approval at the AGM.
-Please note that members will not be able to ask questions at the AGM "live" during the webcast and the audio feed.
+- 3. Persons holding Shares through relevant intermediaries who wish to participate in the AGM via webcast should contact their relevant intermediaries through which they hold such Shares as soon as possible in order for the necessary arrangements to be made for their participation in the AGM. - 4.
+Shareholders who pre-register to watch the "live" audio-visual webcast or listen to the "live" audio-only stream may also submit questions relating to the resolutions to be tabled for approval at the AGM.

-All questions must be submitted by 9:00 a.m. on 27 April 2021:
+All questions must be submitted by 21 April 2022:

-- (a) in hard copy by post to 18 Boon Lay Way, #10-140(D), TradeHub 21, Singapore 609966; or - (b) by email to ktong@trirememedical.com
+- (a) in hard copy by post to 18 Boon Lay Way, #10-140(D), TradeHub 21, Singapore 609966; or - (b) by email to kelvin.tong@quantummedical.com.sg.